Support

 Calibration Results

 After all measurement groups checks are satisfied, the Calibrate button will be active.
 When you tap it, the calibration results below the button are updated.
-The spring constant should be between 215 and 235.
-The Apparatus MoI should be between 5 and 15, depending on the size of your phone.
+The spring constant is typically between 195 and 235.
+The Apparatus MoI is typically between 5 and 15, depending on the size of your phone.
 If the calibration results are outside of these ranges, the likely cause is that the calibration rod was not fully-extended or fully-collapsed during the calibration measurements.
 When fully collapsed, the rod is 20 cm (8″) long.
 When fully-extended, the rod is 74 cm (29″) long.
 There are four internal sections (five sections, including the external section).
 Make sure that you’ve unlocked and extended all four.

 When recalibrating after a “bad” calibration, the measurements of the calibration rod will be off.
 This is fine.
 The calibration calculations only consider the periods of oscillation, not the moment of inertia (swingweight) values.